-Description: This course focusses on academic language practices and is required for university acceptance.
+Description: This course focuses on academic language practices and is required for university acceptance.
 Students enhance listening, speaking, reading, and writing skills.
-Students respond to a variety texts with higher academic complexity, including some text of literary merit.
+Students respond to a variety of texts with higher academic complexity, including some text of literary merit.
 Students will respond through a variety of ways of representation, including some literary analysis.

-English 111(A/B & B/& B/A)
+English 111 (A/B and B/A)